zhixin9001/2021-SAA/note/tips.md

     - custom health checks, when unhealthy, ASG will terminate
 - default termination policy
     - on-demand/spot instance -> old launch config -> old launch template -> close to next billing
+- if more than one policy matched, the policy that provides the largest capacity will be selected

 ### AMI, snapshot
 - When the new AMI is copied from region A into region B, it automatically creates a snapshot in region B because AMIs are based on the underlying snapshots.